Joeyyau/Joeyyau.github.io/index.md

 title: JYT3
 ---

-__This webpage will serve as a summary of my work and provide a brief glance into who I am as an individual.__
+## This webpage serves as a summary of my work and provides a brief glance into who I am as an individual.

 ### About: